moozoo64/openclsolarsystem/README.md

 Solar System Simulation by Michael Simmons

+WARNING Currently being moved across to github and switching to VS Code.

 This program simulates the Solar System through numerical integration.
 It utilises OpenCL(tm) to enable the integration of not only the planets but also 500000+ asteroids.